Lee3Paul/LP_with_reciprocal_links/README.md

 # Reciprocal
- Codes for IRW- and DRW- indices
+ Codes for IRW- and DRW- indices in manuscript "Link Prediction in Directed Networks: The Role of Reciprocal Links"